silliman/fabric-lab-IBM-Z/lab2.rst

 enter.
 In other words, you are entering a Bash shell within the *cli* Docker container.
 For most of the rest of the lab, you will be entering commands within this Bash shell.

-Instead of working as user *bcuser* on the ubuntu-bc server in the *~/zmarbles* directory, you are now inside the Docker container with
+Instead of working as user *bcuser* on the ubuntu16044 server in the *~/zmarbles* directory, you are now inside the Docker container with
-ID *fbe81505b8a2* (your ID will differ), working in the */opt/gopath/src/github.com/hyperledger/fabric/peer* directory.
+ID *acd1f96d8807* (your ID will differ), working in the */opt/gopath/src/github.com/hyperledger/fabric/peer* directory.
 It is no coincidence that that directory is the value of the *working_dir* statement for the *cli* service in your *docker-compose.yaml* file.

-**Step 2:** Read on to learn about a convenience script to point to a particular peer from the *cli* Docker container.
+**Step 5.2:** Read on to learn about a convenience script to point to a particular peer from the *cli* Docker container.
 A convenience script named *setpeer* is provided within the *cli* container that is in the *scripts* subdirectory of your current working directory.
 This script will set the environment variables to the values necessary to point to a particular peer.
 The script takes two arguments.
 This first argument is either 0 or 1 for Organization 0 or Organization 1 respectively, and the second argument is for either Peer 0 or Peer 1 of the organization selected by the first argument.
-Therefore, throughout the remainder of this lab, before sending commands to a peer, you will enter one of the following four valid combinations, depending on which peer you want to run the command on:
+Therefore, throughout the remainder of this lab, before sending commands to a peer, you will enter one of the following four valid combinations from within the *cli* Docker container, depending on which peer you want to run the command on:

 *source scripts/setpeer 0 0*   # to target Org 0, peer 0  (peer0.unitedmarbles.com)